Terms and conditions for room hire

-These terms and conditions outline your—and our—responsibilities when booking a conference room.
+These terms and conditions outline your—and our—responsibilities when booking a conference, training, or meeting room.

 If something is not covered here, please contact us.

 Rooms are available Monday to Friday, 8am to 5pm.
-(We’re closed on weekends and public holidays.)
+We’re closed on weekends and public holidays.
 Functions held outside these times may be possible by special arrangement, but extra fees will apply.
-Please discuss your needs with your conference room manager.
+Please discuss your needs with a conference room coordinator.

-After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days of notice.
-If you cancel less than 6 days before your booking date, you will still be charged the full fee.
+After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days notice.
+If you cancel less than 6 business days before your booking date, you will be charged the full fee.

 All cancellations must be confirmed in writing—stating the booking number, date and location—and must be received during office hours (9am–5pm).

-The prices quoted are current at the time of booking, but may change.
+The prices quoted are current at the time of booking, but subject to change.

 Room set-up and equipment

 The first room set-up is included in the room hire.
-If you want to change the set-up during the day, there will be an extra fee.
+If you want to change the set-up during the day, there will be an extra fee of $100 per change over.

-Please book any special equipment—such as hot water urns, or internet connections—as soon as possible before the function.
+Please book any special equipment—such as hot water urns or internet connections— at the time of making your online booking.
 Special equipment is limited, so it’s first in first served!

 Catering and kitchen facilities